jcordes73/3scale-toolbox-java/README.md

  	java -jar target/quarkus-app/quarkus-run.jar -f <batch-file>

 In the batch files you can also assign results to variables and apply filters, both may of course be combined.
+You can also comment out lines by using **#** as the first character of the line.
 #### Variables
 In the batch file you can also assign the outcome of a command to a variable like this